slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 [E]: threats.md#e-compromise-build-process
 [F]: threats.md#f-upload-modified-package

-## Build system components
+## Build platform components

-Consumers SHOULD consider at least these five elements of the [build model](terminology.md#build-model) when assessing build systems for SLSA
+Consumers SHOULD consider at least these five elements of the [build model](terminology.md#build-model) when assessing build platforms for SLSA
 conformance: external parameters, control plane, build environments, caches, and outputs.

 ![image](build-model.svg)

-The following sections detail these elements of the build model and give prompts for assessing a build system's ability to produce SLSA Build L3 provenance.
+The following sections detail these elements of the build model and give prompts for assessing a build platform's ability to produce SLSA Build L3 provenance.

 ### External parameters